Skip to Main Content

 Jason Reynolds, National Ambassador for Young People's Literature.
 Photo by Adedeyo Kosoko.

-Born in Washington, D.C., and raised in neighboring Oxon Hill, Maryland, Reynolds found inspiration in rap and began writing poetry at 9 years old.
+Born in Washington, D.C., and raised in neighboring Oxon Hill, Maryland, Reynolds found inspiration in rap and began writing poetry at nine years old.
 Over the next two decades, he published several poetry collections before publishing his first novel, When I Was The Greatest, in 2014.
 He won the Coretta Scott King/John Steptoe Award for New Talent for this first work of prose.
 He followed this success by writing seven novels in four years, including Ghost, a finalist for the National Book Award; Patina and Sunny, part of his New York Times bestselling Track series; As Brave As You, winner of the 2016 Kirkus Prize, the 2017 NAACP Image Award for Outstanding Literary Work for Youth/Teen, and the 2017 Schneider Family Book Award; and a Marvel Comics novel, Miles Morales: Spider-Man.

 Blog posts about Jason Reynolds' activities as National Ambassador for Young People's Literature are listed below.